alexpchin/react-training-workshop/middle/lessons.md

 module.exports = githubReducer;
 ```

 I find it really nice being able to think about how to update the state with each user action ahead of time.
-If you're thinking we could maybe tidy up the `users` reducer you'd be right, and we'll see how to in a bit.
+If you're thinking we could maybe tidy up the `users` reducer you'd be right, you could write a reducer that just deals with the object for a given user, and have another reducer for all the users.
+[There's an example in the Redux docs](http://redux.js.org/docs/advanced/AsyncActions.html), and if you'd like to give it a try please do at the end of this section along with the exercises :)

 ### Triggering events